DemiAdisa/Stock-Checker/README.md

 # Stock-Checker
-Created a server and client-based program that checks the stock prices of stocks in real-time using some supplied API.
+Created a simple server and client-based program that checks the stock prices of stocks in real-time using some supplied API.